Psychiatric Intake Response Center (PIRC)

 - Psychiatric consultation for patients admitted to the medical center

 - Insurance pre-certification and authorization of mental health services at Cincinnati Children’s

 - Intake services

 Anyone with mental health questions is encouraged to contact the PIRC at 513-636-4124 or email@example.com.
 The PIRC is staffed 24 hours a day, seven days a week, year-round.

-The psychiatric social worker will consult with the ED physician and family to determine the best treatment for the patient.
-If your child is to be admitted to a psychiatric unit, the psychiatric social worker will coordinate and arrange for the admission.
-If your child is discharged from the Emergency Department, the psychiatric social worker will refer you and your child back to the psychiatric outpatient provider or give you with the name and number of a psychiatric outpatient provider.
+- Treatment Plan / Discharge from ED: The psychiatric social worker will consult with the ED doctor and family to determine the best treatment for the patient.
+If your child is admitted to a psychiatric unit, the psychiatric social worker will coordinate and arrange for the admission.
+If your child is discharged from the Emergency Department, the psychiatric social worker will refer you to a psychiatric outpatient provider.

 Evaluations are generally first come, first served and based on treatment room placement.
 Please remember that you and your child may encounter a significant wait.
 However, your child will be monitored by the ED staff in a safe environment.
 Rest assured that everything will be done by the PIRC and ED staff to try to expedite the experience.